 1.4 – Please consider other users of the site and we ask that all users conduct themselves at all times with due regard to the health and safety of themselves and others.

-1.6 – Size of pitch: Each pitch will allow you room for a vehicle and your tent/e-zee up/work space.
+1.6 – Size of pitch: Each pitch will allow you room for a vehicle and your tent.
 If you require more space there will be no extra charge, please contact a member of the Events Team on arrival and we will accommodate you.

 2. Check In.